alxspiker/Torn-Racing-Telemetry/README.md

 ## Usage Guide

-Here's how to use the Torn Racing Telemetry script effectively:
+Here's how to use the Torn Racing Suite effectively:

 ### Basic Usage

-- The telemetry information will automatically appear next to driver names during races
+- **Telemetry:** Real-time telemetry information will automatically appear next to driver names during races
-- Use the control panel buttons at the top of the racing page to access settings, stats history, and race logs
+- **Stats History:** Access your racing stats history by clicking the "Stats History" button
+- **Race Logs:** View your race history and track information by clicking the "Recent Races" button
-- The telemetry display can be temporarily hidden using the "Hide Telemetry" button in settings
+- **Settings:** Configure display options and API integration using the "Settings" button

 ### Racing Strategy